SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Devops_Professionals/What_is_the_DevOps_Professionals_Program.md

 uid: What_is_the_DevOps_Professionals_Program
 ---

-# What is the DataMiner DevOps Professionals Program?
+# What is the DataMiner DevOps Professionals program?

 The DataMiner DevOps Professionals program is catered towards **individuals**, **organizations**, **solution providers**, **technology vendors**, and **co-branding partners**.
 It is aimed at empowering the community of DataMiner enthusiasts and DevOps experts across different types of organizations and industry verticals.